 Anovulatory cycles, cycles without ovulation, is generally nothing to worry about, as it’s quite common that they occur sometime during a woman’s fertile years.
-About 5% of all our Cycler’s cycles are anovulatory according to the data we have.

 This is especially common for you who have recently used hormonal contraception, as these most likely have worked to inhibit ovulation during your use of them.
 It may take up to one year before your body’s cycle is back to regular, during which time anovulatory and/or irregular cycles are common.

 Medical conditions (i.e. PCOS)

 The bleeding that follows an anovulatory cycle is caused by the estrogen rising again rather than the progesterone decreasing and may differ from the normal menstruation in length and abundance.
 The cycle will likely be longer than usual, and your temperature will remain low during the entire cycle.